Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Introduction

-The paper is organized as follows: In Section \ref{sec1}, we present the model, conventions, and basics of the Wetterich-Morris formalism, $1/N$ expansion, and perturbation theory.
-In Section \ref{sec2}, we use Ward identities to construct next-to-leading-order corrections from the leading order, while Section \ref{EVE} applies effective vertex expansion to improve the standard vertex expansion.
-Section \ref{secLPA} develops and studies a formalism based on an expansion around the vacuum of the local potential, examining an artificially simplified case to illustrate key mechanisms.
-Section \ref{sec6} extends the vertex expansion to include non-local couplings and replica interactions.
-Finally, Section \ref{sec5} outlines open issues for future research.
+The paper is organized as follows: In Section \ref{sec1}, we introduce the model, our conventions, and the basics of the Wetterich-Morris formalism, the $1/N$ expansion, and perturbation theory.
+Section \ref{EVE} applies the effective vertex expansion to improve upon standard vertex approximations, using the large-N structure of Feynman graph to re-sum the leading sector.
+Section \ref{secLPA} develops a formalism based on an expansion around the vacuum of the local potential, examining an artificially simplified case to isolate and illustrate the key mechanisms.
+Section \ref{sec6} extends this expansion to include non-local couplings and replica interactions.
+In the last section, Section \ref{sec2}, we discuss Ward identities arising from the gauge fixing arising because of the propagator.
+Finally, Section \ref{sec5} outlines open issues and directions for future research.